FrancescoVenanti/FrancescoVenanti/README.md

 # Welcome to My GitHub Profile!

-## About Me
+## 🚀 About Me
 Hello!
-I'm Francesco, a Junior Full Stack Developer passionate about building web application.
+I'm Francesco, a driven and detail-oriented Junior Full Stack Developer with a genuine passion for crafting efficient and scalable web solutions.
+I just completed a bootcamp where i learned all the basics to become a full stack developer and i/m currently working on improving and pursuing further knowledge in the front-end side of web developing.

 ## 💻 Technologies & Tools
 - Front end